-Track 2 Earth-Life Transitions (ELT): An individual may serve as PI or co-PI on only one proposal submitted biennially in response to this solicitation.
+For proposals focused on Earth-Life Transitions (ELT) topics: An individual may serve as PI or co-PI on only one proposal submitted annually (i.e. if one is a PI/co-PI on a proposal submitted in October, they cannot be on another proposal until the following October).